-There are five main procedural errors defined in draft-ietf-stir-rfc4474bis that can identify issues with the validation of the Identity header field.
+There are five main procedural errors defined in RFC 8224 that can identify issues with the validation of the Identity header field.
 The error conditions and their associated response codes and reason phrases are as follows:

 403 – ‘Stale Date’ – Sent when the verification service receives a request with a Date header field value that is older than the local policy for freshness permits.
 The same response may be used when the "iat" has a value older than the local policy for freshness permits.